Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 Until the past couple of years.

-Maybe some of you you have pain in the rear bosses who have told you you need to lose weight because the health insurance policy doesn't cover people who are obese.
+Maybe some of you, you have pain in the rear bosses who have told you you need to lose weight because the health insurance policy doesn't cover people who are obese.

 Maybe you've had some introduction to this.

-But my point is that now whether or not you're overweight, which is a purely, that is as personal a matter as you can get.
+But my point is that now whether or not you're overweight, which is purely, that is as personal a matter as you can get.

-Now your weight comes under the inspection authority of federal agents who have or will have the power to determine that your weight, if you are obese, has negative consequences to submit.
+Now your weight comes under the inspection authority of federal agents who have or will have the power to determine that your weight,

 They want to hold you accountable.